info201a-au2022/project-group-5-section-ac-3-people/docs/p01-proposal.md

 ### Code Name:

 # Working Title: Exploration of Disparities in Healthcare Access in the USA by Race and Location
-### Anushka Damidi, Max Stewart (mzs11@uw.edu), Riley (rimintz@uw.edu)
+### Anushka Damidi, Riley Mintz (rimintz@uw.edu) & Max Stewart (mzs11@uw.edu)
-INFO-201: Technical Foundations of Informatics - The Information School - University of Washington Autumn 2022
+INFO-201: Technical Foundations of Informatics - The Information School - University of Washington, Autumn 2022

 # Abstract (Anushka)